Paoulus/simsiam/README.md

 This version of simsiam training has been adapted to work with the [TrueFace dataset](https://mmlab.disi.unitn.it/resources/published-datasets#h.4bwcjdyr0h5i), respecting its folder structure.
 Please refer to the original repository if you want to use simsiam with more general purpose datasets.

 ## Installation
 All python dependencies are listed inside `requirements.txt`.
-To install them all, use `python -m pip install -r requirements.txt`
+To install them all, use `python -m pip install -r requirements.txt`. `wandb` integration is enabled, but can be disabled by setting the enviroment variable `WANDB_MODE=disabled`, thus no wandb account is required to run the training.

 ## Running the pretrain
 A complete pretrain of the network can be run with :